codeclimate/codeclimate-rubocop/config/contents/style/format_string_token.md

 The reason is that _unannotated_ format is very similar to encoded URLs or Date/Time formatting strings.

+This cop can be customized ignored methods with `IgnoredMethods`.

 ### Example: EnforcedStyle: annotated (default)

     # bad